ricklupton/bemused/docs/index.rst

-To use it you need to create a :class:`bemused.Blade` object defining your blade parameters (chord, twist and thickness) and an :class:`bemused.AerofoilDatabase` containing lift and drag coefficients.
+To use it you need to create a :class:`bemused.Blade` object defining your blade parameters (chord, twist and thickness) and an :class:`bemused.AerofoilDatabase` containing lift and drag coefficients (see :ref:`aerofoil_database`).
 You can then use :class:`bemused.BEMModel` to do the calculations.

 Contents
 ========